 TDS | 150-250 ppm |

-Red cherry shrimps do fine in a wide range of temperatures.
-However, the most ideal range for them is between 70 to 75 degrees Fahrenheit.
-I have seen they breed most successfully in this temperature range.
+Red cherry shrimp thrive in a wide range of temperatures, with the ideal range being 70 to 75 degrees Fahrenheit.
+This is where they breed most successfully.

 - Normal red cherry shrimp